emilyjspencer/Thermostat4/README.md

 So I can check the current temperature in cities around the world, I would like to be able to enter a city and see the city's current temperature displayed

+As a fan of Belle and Boo,
+So I can feel a sense of nostalgia when I look at my thermostat, I would like to be able to see a picture of Belle and Boo on the thermostat

 ```